We Bought a Zoo: Cast

+The real Benjamin Mee and his children have cameo appearances.

 Production

 The zoo scenes were filmed at Greenfield Ranch in Hidden Valley, Thousand Oaks, California, where a zoo was erected for the filming.

 Development

 In May 2010, Cameron Crowe agreed to direct the 20th Century Fox adaptation of Benjamin Mee's memoir We Bought a Zoo.
 He then began rewriting the film's script, which was originally written by Aline Brosh McKenna.
 This was the first narrative film that was directed by Crowe since the 2005 film Elizabethtown.
 The film was released on December 21, 2011.

 Casting

 Crowe traveled to the set of the film True Grit to persuade actor Matt Damon to take on the role of the lead character in the film.
 Crowe also presented a script of the film, a CD of songs that Crowe burned himself of live versions of classic songs, and a copy of the 1983 film Local Hero, with instructions "to not just read the script and make a decision".
 Damon was persuaded to play the role after he was moved by the music and found that Local Hero was a "masterpiece".
 As for Crowe himself, he had already decided on Damon halfway through their meeting, though the distributor Fox still had a shortlist of candidates to play this role.